 The SERSF building is home to offshore renewables laboratories, and also features a specially designed area for business engagement called ‘The Collaboratory’.

 Renewable Energy Engineering Facility (REEF)

-Currently under construction, the Renewable Energy Engineering Facility (REEF) will provide a number of exciting opportunities for students on the Renewable Energy programmes.
-The building will house an engineering workshop where students will be able to design, build and test projects to support their studies.
-The facility will also have operational renewable energy technologies that students will be able to conduct experiments on or compare the outputs of with their simulations and calculations.
+The Renewable Energy Engineering Facility (REEF) provides a number of exciting opportunities for students on the Renewable Energy programmes.
+It houses an engineering workshop where students are able to design, build and test projects to support their studies.
+The facility also has operational renewable energy technologies that students are able to conduct experiments on or compare the outputs of with their simulations and calculations.

 Experiments and demonstrations of the fundamental engineering principles are run in the Engineering laboratory in the Daphne Du Maurier building.
 With equipment demonstrating the generic engineering concepts as well as renewable energy specific technologies the lab supports modules in all years of the programme.
 In addition to the engineering equipment there is an IT suite with computers running specialist software for modelling renewable energy technologies, mapping projects and designing components.